watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/google-custom-search/README.md

 - Use the OpenAPI specification to [build a custom extension](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-build-custom-extension#building-the-custom-extension).
 - [Add the extension to your assistant](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-add-custom-extension) using the API key you obtained in the pre-requisites above.
 - [Upload the Actions JSON file](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-admin-backup-restore#backup-restore-import).
-- Under "variables"/"set by you" (within the Actions page), set the variable with name `cx` and set to the ID for the programmable search engine that you got in the
+- Under "variables"/"set by you" (within the Actions page), set the variable with name `cx` and set to the ID for the programmable search engine that you got in the Pre-Requisite Steps (replacing `0123456789abcdef0`, which is the dummy/placeholder value in the actions file).
 - Use either method listed in [Configuring Your Actions Skill to use an Extension](https://github.com/watson-developer-cloud/assistant-toolkit/blob/master/integrations/extensions/README.md#configuring-your-actions-skill-to-use-an-extension) to configure the actions you uploaded to invoke the custom extension you built.
    - In the "Search" action that is included in both the basic and advanced versions, use the following configuration on the step that uses the extension:
       - Click on "Edit extension" at the bottom of the step